AkiyukiOkayasu/osc/README.md

 ## Command line OSC tool

-gosc is a command line tool to send and receive OSC in the terminal.
+gosc is a command line tool to send OSC in the terminal.

 ### Send
 ```bash